awslabs/agent-evaluation/docs/targets/custom_targets.md

 # Custom Targets

 If you want to test an agent that is not natively supported, you can bring your own Target by defining a Python module containing a subclass of [BaseTarget](../reference/base_target.md#src.agenteval.targets.base_target.BaseTarget).
-The name of this module must contain the suffix `_target` (e.g. `my_custom_target`).

 The subclass should implement the `invoke` method to invoke your agent and return a [TargetResponse](../reference/target_response.md#src.agenteval.targets.target_response.TargetResponse).